NVDLI/LDL/README.md

 run to run.
 That is, it is expected that your results will not exactly reproduce the results stated in the book.

+### Alternative Versions
+Some of the code examples have alternative versions to work around issues observed on some platforms.
+This applies to the following code examples:
+* `tf_framework/c11_e1_autocomplete_no_rdo` - this version does not use recurrent
+ dropout, which causes hangs on some platforms
+* `tf_framework/c12_e1_autocomplete_embeddin_no_rdo` - this version does not use recurrent
+ dropout, which causes hangs on some platforms
+* `tf_framework/c17_e4_nas_random_hill_multiprocess` - this version spawns multiple
+ processes, which works around a memory leak problem observed on some platforms
+* `tf_framework/c17_e5_nas_evolution_multiprocess` - this version spawns multiple
+ processes, which works around a memory leak problem observed on some platforms

 ## Supporting Spreadsheet
 Apart from the code examples, this repository also contains a spreadsheet named [network_example.xlsx](network_example.xlsx).
 The spreadsheet provides additional insight into the basic